 Combining

-with other asynchronous patterns: You can seamlessly integrateasync
+async/awaitwith other asynchronous patterns: You can seamlessly integrateasync/awaitwith other techniques likeCompleterand custom event handling.

 Common Pitfalls to Avoid: